YuFan-Cai/SNet-X/README.md

 # SNet-X
-Using Convolution-X and joint training model to remove speckle noise of SAR image
+Using Convolution-X and joint training model to remove speckle noise of SAR image.

 For details, see ()